Ladies, Your Dating Profile Photo Is Wrong, But Let's Fix It

 3. No Portrait Studio or Professional Photos

-These types of photos reek of pucker-buttness.
+These types of photos reek of stick-up-the-buttness.
 Or laziness.

 The pucker-butts try to do everything neat and tidy and perfect.
 Nobody likes that.
 Guys can foresee a lifetime of being told to clean every last drop of pee on the toilet rim with Lysol wipes--on an hourly basis.